Advocate: South Africa

 The key formal distinction, however, is the different rights with regard to the courts in which they may appear.
 Advocates have the right to appear in any court, while attorneys have the right to appear only in the lower courts.
 (And, under certain conditions, can acquire the right of appearance in the superior courts, by applying to the registrar of the provincial division of the relevant High Court.)
 A further distinction is that while attorneys practice in partnership, Advocates are individual practitioners and never form partnerships; practice in "Chambers" and / or "Groups" is standard.

 The requirements to enter private practice as Advocates (Junior Counsel) are to hold the LL.B. degree, and to become a member of a Bar Association by undergoing a period of training (pupilage) for one year with a practicing Advocate, and to sit an admission examination.
 See Legal education in South Africa.

 On the recommendation of the Bar Councils, an advocate "of proven experience and skill" with at least ten years experience, may be appointed by the President of South Africa as a Senior Counsel (SC; also referred to as a "silk").
-When a junior advocate is viewed in the eyes of any particular Senior Counsel (Silk) as having commended him or herself in the profession so as to warrant recognition for excellence, he or she is commonly rewarded with a traditional gift of a red brief bag.
+Junior advocates are commonly rewarded with a traditional gift of a red brief bag by a Senior Counsel as recognition for excellence.

 State Advocates act as a public prosecutor in High Court matters, typically in cases requiring preparation and research.
 They are appointed by the National Prosecuting Authority and are attached to the Office of the National Director of Public Prosecutions.